dror27/dk-shack/vol2/songs/en/Mouse Loves a Cat.md

-# Mouse Loves a Cat
+# Mouse Loves A Cat

 I loved you like a madman\
 Running through a fire\